nodejitsu/handbook/content/jitsu/tokens.md

  * [Create a new token](#create-a-new-token)
  * Share the token with a third party
+ * If the third party has a Nodejitsu account, they must first logout using `jitsu logout`
- * The third party need to configure `jitsu` to authenticate using a token
+ * The third party need to configure `jitsu` to authenticate using a token.

 To configure `jitsu` use the next commands: